-Paolo Ammirante is a post-doctoral fellow at the SMART lab.
+Paolo Ammirante was a post-doctoral fellow at the SMART lab.
 He completed his Master’s degree in music performance at the University of Toronto and his PhD in psychology with Bill Thompson at Macquarie University.
 His dissertation investigated the influence of pitch on timing and motor skill.
 His research interests include synchronization (at behavioural and neural levels), vibrotactile perception of sound, and melodic universals.

 List of publications: